 6. Conclusion

-Tconcentrates mainly on treasury limits employed to manage pre-settlement risk in the relation between financial institution and non-financial institution in the Polish OTC derivatives market.
+The paper concentrates mainly on treasury limits employed to manage pre-settlement risk in the relation between financial institution and non-financial institution in the Polish OTC derivatives market.
 The pre-settlement treasury limits act as a mitigant of the counterparty credit risk starting from deal conclusion until the transaction settlement date.
 They play a crucial role for day-to-day treasury operations in order to determine the size of the open position in the contracts and the risk exposure a bank can accept.
 Instead of one single pre-settlement limit for all derivative instruments there may be a wide range of different treasury limits applied in order to support, simplify and control the entire market risk management process in financial institutions.
 This area can be handled differently in a given financial institution.
 In this study a selected solution is introduced to be used in practice.
 This study highlights the determinants of treasury limits setup in a financial institution and develops a pre-settlement limits directory to be applied.
 It is an open catalogue that can be supplemented or extended when adding or modifying various factors, such as collateral type, counterparty, asset class, instrument type etc. The topic is particular important for financial institutions that can identify different determinants and various concepts of treasury limit setup applied under counterparty credit risk policy.
 Non-financial institutions may benefit from a deeper insight and awareness surrounding practical challenges of treasury limits application, such as breaches of contractual terms (events of default), timely renewal of treasury limit or issues regarding the market risk estimation.
 Academics may identify practical issues and address them in their researches in order to identify alternative solutions both on theoretical as well as application ground, thus emphasizing the social impact of science.
 Interesting subject relates for instance to the treasury limit utilization schemes, which may assume fixed risk requirements (Add-ONs) over the lifetime of the contract or assuming decreasing risk weights with time decay.
 Another research topic may relate to margin call policy of a given financial institution.
 It can be observed in some institutions that margin call is triggered when the ratio of treasury limit utilisation is approaching a certain threshold (for instance 90-95%).
 In other institutions however additional collateral should be posted when the current exposure exceeds both the amount of treasury limit granted together with minimal transfer amount.
 The question arises whether financial institutions using the latter system apply a lower confidence level to market risk estimation models?
 These topics are worth also in-depth further research.

 References